Will you raise your voice for the future? And what song will it be?

 The Creative Team

 Kamala Sankaram, composer

-Praised as “strikingly original” (NY Times) and with a “seemingly endless ability to birth beautiful, memorable melodic motives and weave them together dramatically” (LA Weekly)", Kamala Sankaram writes highly theatrical music that defies categorization.
+Praised as “strikingly original” (NY Times) and “one of the most exciting opera composers in the country” (Washington Post), Kamala Sankaram writes highly theatrical music that defies categorization.
 Recent commissions include the Glimmerglass Festival, Washington National Opera, Houston Grand Opera, Shakespeare Theatre Company, and Opera on Tap, among others.
 Awards, grants and residencies include: Jonathan Larson Award, NEA ArtWorks, MAP Fund, Opera America, NY IT Award for Outstanding Production of a Musical, the MacDowell Colony, and the Watermill Center among others.

 Sankaram's work has been featured on NBC and the BBC3 and performed at LA Opera, Chicago Opera Theater and The Prototype Festival in New York.
 Dr. Sankaram holds a PhD from the New School and is currently a member of the composition faculty at SUNY Purchase.

 Guillermo Calderón, librettist